raphlev/WTPyScripts/windchill/datamodel_extractor/README.md

 #### Overview of XML Transformation Script

-This script is designed to process XML export files from PTC Windchill, offering comprehensive functionality for managing classifications, types, Object Initialization Rules (OIR), and Lifecycle configurations.
-It serves as a versatile tool for extracting, transforming, and flattening hierarchical XML data into a structured CSV format, facilitating easier analysis and integration with other systems.
+This script is designed to process XML export files from  Windchill, with functionality for managing classifications, types, Object Initialization Rules (OIR), and Lifecycle configurations.
+It is a tool for extracting, transforming, and flattening hierarchical XML data into a structured CSV format, which can be imported in excel file.

 ##### Key Components